Vision Therapy for Dyslexia, ADD/ADHD, & Learning Disabilities

 Is it Really ADHD?

 Kids with functional vision problems can produce a similar set of symptoms to those found in ADHD.
 Because they struggle to make sense of information taken in through their eyes, they may have trouble focusing at school, fidget or squirm in their seats and make careless mistakes.
 The frustration can even lead them to act out and disrupt the classroom.

 Vision therapy is an individually-tailored regimen of evidence-based eye exercises created to improve and strengthen visual functions and retrain the brain to interpret visual input more accurately.
 It’s often compared to [physical therapy], but for the eyes.

 If your 4th-grade daughter isn’t seeing the board clearly in school, her vision therapy could include lenses and prisms.
 The doctor may have her look through different kinds of lenses or special prisms held at different angles.
 This will teach her eyes to better focus on images or objects at various distances.

 Your 3rd grader is intuitive and intelligent.
 Only now, she’s expected to read more challenging books and do more complex schoolwork.
 This becomes a struggle as she cannot make sense of the words on the page.
 That’s where vision therapy can help.

 How Long Will It Take To See Results With Vision Therapy?

-Some gains can be seen fairly soon, but it can take up to 6 months to realize significant results.
+Some gains can be seen within a few weeks, but it can take up to 6 months to realize significant results.
 Naturally, this depends on each patient, their unique therapy regimen and their compliance to the program.
-Vision therapy includes in-office and home exercises, visual aids, or eyeglasses, and involves close monitoring and follow-up appointments.
+Vision therapy includes in-office and home exercises, visual aids, or eyeglasses and involves close monitoring and follow-up appointments.
 Over the course of the program, Dr. Kress will decide how many visits are needed to achieve optimal results.